 A tumblr dedicated to the Sonic the Hedgehog universe, focusing on the video game series.
 Sonic X, Archie Sonic, Sonic the Comic, the Sonic OVA, and various Sonic manga are also represented.

-FuckYeaSonic deals primarily with screenshots, music, gifs, official artwork, magazine scans, concept art, game development, advertising, game secrets, news, merchandise, and box art, with a small smattering of fan art.
+FuckYeaSonic deals primarily with screenshots, music, gifs, comic scans, official artwork, magazine scans, concept art, game development, advertising, game secrets, news, merchandise, and box art, with a smaller smattering of fan art.

 Copyrights to Sonic the Hedgehog and its characters belong to Sega Corporation.

-If a gif/screenshot does not have a source, or if its source is "FuckYeaSonic", then it was taken or created by me.
+If a gif/screenshot does not have a source, or if its source is "FuckYeaSonic," then it was taken or created by us.
 All other posts belong to their respective owners.
 Please do not take things from this tumblr without giving credit to the source.